qompassai/PathFinders/README.md

 [Video on the same](https://youtu.be/lH608DfrAxU?si=JVmFkPwPacm3HjQc)

 ## Licensing
-This respitory and all applications within it are dual-licensed under the terms of the [LICENSE](LICENSE) and [AGPL-3.0](LICENSE-AGPL) licenses.
+This repository and all applications within it are dual-licensed under the terms of the [Qompass Commercial Distribution Agreement (CDA)](LICENSE) and [GNU Affero General Public License v3.0 (AGPL-3.0)](LICENSE-AGPL) licenses.